pandastream/panda_uploader/README.md

 * onchange: a new file has been selected
 * onprogress: called multiple times when the file is being uploaded
 * onreadystatechange: called when the server responds to preflight ([see W3C spec](http://www.w3.org/TR/XMLHttpRequest2)) and upload requests
-* onload: file has been uploaded successfully
+* onload: file upload completed (successfully or not).
+Results are not yet available.
+* onsuccess: operation completed successfully

 Example: